 The two colored planes perform the function of accentuating the asymmetrical nature of the whole but also of emphasizing the square block of the central area in a complementary fashion, the red at the bottom occupying the part not filled by the yellow at the top and vice versa.
 Added together, the two colored planes would express the absolute continuity of the horizontal lines, which are instead disrupted and distanced by the intervention of the vertical.

-It is necessary to imagine the two horizontals an instant before the appearance of the vertical, when they presumably formed a single line which splits in two by the sudden interaction with the vertical to form a white central block that works with the edges of the canvas to generate a square field.
+It is necessary to imagine the two horizontals an instant before the appearance of the vertical, when they presumably formed a single horizontal which splits in two by the sudden interaction with the vertical to form a white central block that works with the edges of the canvas to generate a square field.

 The vertical line shatters the uninterrupted continuity of the horizontal, which thus shifts from an absolute to a relative condition in which one part appears as red and another as yellow; one is situated below and the other above; one partakes more of the horizontal (the red plane) and the other (yellow plane) slightly more of the vertical.